 How long a DUI offense stays on a driving record varies by state.
-In some it is only 3 years for a first offense but in other states remains for the lifetime of the person's motor vehicle record (MVR).
-After you know how long the DUI will be on your driving record than next you need to find out what your state insurance laws are regarding how long an insurer can rate you on the DUI.
+In some it is three years for a first offense, but in other states a DUI remains for the lifetime of the person's motor vehicle record (MVR).
+After you know how long the DUI will be on your driving record, you need to find out what your state insurance laws are regarding how long an insurer can consider the DUI when setting your rates.

 In some states there are laws that limit the number of years car insurance companies can surcharge you for a DUI.
 In other states, it is up to the insurance carriers.

 Most states want assurance that DUI offenders have sufficient coverage -- 42 states ask insurance companies to submit an SR-22 form, which essentially guarantees that the convicted driver is carrying legally mandated insurance.